George A Danos: NASA Artemis Accords and US-Cyprus Strategic Dialogue

+COSPAR 2025 - the 6th COSPAR Global Symposium

+In November 2025, he hosted and chaired COSPAR 2025, the 6th COSPAR Global Symposium in Nicosia, themed "Space Exploration 2025: A Symposium on Humanity's Challenges and Celestial Solutions."
+The event gathered over 300 scientists and leaders of major space agencies.
+The symposium saw the official release of the COSPAR Heliophysics Guidelines - the Global Guidelines on "Space Weather" and Heliophysics - a set of unified global principles for the scientific study of the Sun and its effects.

 EASTRO - Contribution to European Space Policy and Institutional Activities

 He is Executive Board Member for Communication of the European Association of Space Technology Research Organisations (EASTRO), which represents Research and Technology Organisations (RTOs) with Space activities in Europe towards the ESA, the European Commission and other major Institutional and Industrial stakeholders in Europe and the World.
 Its member institutes have more than 65,000 employees, with a combined turnover of more than 7,000 M€, and contribute to all areas of space in Europe, from advanced structures, satellite sub-systems and instruments to quantum technologies and the utilisation of remote sensing data for climate change analysis with the objective to create innovations with impact on societal goals with economic impact.

 COSPAR - Artificial Intelligence and Space Weather prediction

-As vice-chair of the COSPAR Panel on Innovative Solutions (PoIS) he managed the creation of the Space Innovation Lab of COSPAR, bridging the science of space weather with the engineering tools of artificial intelligence, analyzing space weather data and potentially predicting dangerous storms heading towards our planet and raising a warning alarm if needed.
+As vice-chair of the COSPAR Panel on Innovative Solutions (PoIS), he managed the creation of the Space Innovation Lab of COSPAR, bridging the science of space weather with the engineering tools of artificial intelligence, analysing space weather data and potentially predicting dangerous storms heading towards our planet and raising a warning alarm if needed.

-During the 44th COSPAR General Assembly in July 2022, as Main Scientific Organizer (MSO) of the PoIS.2 panel session, he led the effort of bridging global industry and scientific community, towards the above goals.
+During the 44th COSPAR General Assembly in July 2022, as Main Scientific Organiser (MSO) of the PoIS.2 panel session, he led the effort of bridging global industry and the scientific community towards the above goals.

+These initiatives served as the direct precursor to the creation of the Cyprus Space Research and Innovation Centre (see C-SpaRC).
+To permanently operationalise the mandate of the COSPAR Space Innovation Lab, he established C-SpaRC in 2024 as a physical, transnational hub to scale these space weather predictive capabilities.